-- 1. Review the following sources of information and note any previously identified problems related to bank premises and equipment that require follow-up: - Examiner-in-charge's (EIC) scope memorandum - Previous reports of examination (ROE) and work papers - OCC correspondence with the bank involving bank premises or equipment - Supervisory strategy - Bank management's responses to previous ROEs and audit reports - Customer complaints and pending or threatened litigation - 2.
-Review the bank's Uniform Bank Performance Reports and OCC quarterly monitoring reports. - 3.
+- 1. Review the following sources of information and note any previously identified problems related to bank premises and equipment that require follow-up: - Examiner-in-charge's (EIC) scope memorandum - Previous reports of examination (ROE) and work papers - OCC correspondence with the bank involving bank premises or equipment - Supervisory strategy - Internal and external audit reports and work papers - Bank management's responses to previous ROEs and audit reports - Customer complaints and litigation.
+Examiners should review customer complaint data from the OCC's Customer Assistance Group, the bank, and the Bureau of Consumer Financial Protection (when applicable).
+When possible, examiners should review and leverage complaint analysis already performed during the supervisory cycle to avoid duplication of effort. - 2.
+Review the bank's Uniform Bank Performance Reports and applicable OCC reports or analytical tools. - 3.
 Obtain and review any significant exceptions or issues related to bank premises and equipment in recent internal or external audit, compliance, or risk management reports.
-Determine if management has taken appropriate corrections or other actions. - 4.
-Obtain and review reports that management uses to supervise bank premises and equipment.
-Some examples include the following: - Asset and depreciation ledger(s) - Insurance policy valuations and inventories
+Determine if management has taken appropriate corrections or other actions.

-- Listing of any nonperforming (idle, abandoned, or useless) bank premises and fixed assets, and any missing fixed assets - Listing of all fixed assets including furniture, fixtures, computers, printers, cables, and other equipment necessary for, or incidental to, the transaction of the bank's business (indicate approximate useful life left) - 5.
-Obtain and review recent board minutes that relate to the acquisition or disposition of material banking premises or fixed assets. - 6.
+- 4. Obtain and review reports that management uses to supervise bank premises and equipment.
+Some examples include the following: - Asset and depreciation ledger(s) - Insurance policy valuations and inventories - Listing of any nonperforming (idle, abandoned, or useless) bank premises and fixed assets, and any missing fixed assets - Listing of all fixed assets and other equipment necessary for, or incidental to, the transaction of the bank's business (indicate approximate remaining useful life) - 5.
+Obtain and review recent board or committee minutes that relate to the acquisition or disposition of material banking premises or fixed assets. - 6.
 In discussions with management, determine whether there have been any significant changes in policies, procedures, controls, or personnel related to bank premises and equipment. - 7.
 Determine the objective(s) and scope of the bank premises and equipment examination based on the completion of these procedures and discussions with the EIC.